MarioSMB/datapacks/create_end_stone/README.md

 # data pack info
-End Stone can be crafted by pressing lava, a popped chorus fruit, flint and a cobblestone block
+End Stone can be crafted by pressing lava, 2 popped chorus fruits and a cobblestone block